phsarah/pokecute/README.md

 <br/>

-The server will open on the port:3003 - access <http://localhost:3003>
+The server will open on the port 3003 - <http://localhost:3003>

 <br/>